No Taboo! Drink Straight Out of the Milk Carton with These Clever Handles

-Yes, some of us drink milk straight from the carton.
+Yes, some of us drink straight from the milk carton.
 Be it a bad bachelor habit or a single-instance fluke, at one time or another, most people have probably done the same – and if you do live alone, why not?
+But some people will continue to think it’s gross, so long as the milk carton looks like a shared object instead of a personal beverage.

 Minna has tackled this cultural taboo head-on – perhaps easier for a non-US designer to do – by crafting specialized wooden handles that slot neatly into the folded top of milk cartons.